asdfdotdev/utm.codes/README.txt

 == Description ==

+It's time to ditch the spreadsheets for a better way to create and manage your campaign marketing links.

-Make your campaign marketing easier and more effective with WordPress. utm.codes turns your WordPress admin into your marketing links repository by making it easier to create, organize, and use your links.
+utm.codes turns your WordPress admin into a link building powerhouse by making it easier to create, organize, and use your links.

 For more information, videos, and helpful tips [visit the utm.codes website](https://utm.codes).

 = Features =

-- Easily create marketing links with UTM codes for better campaign analytics
+- Easily create campaign marketing links with UTM codes for better campaign analytics
 - Automatically format links in lowercase, remove spaces, and remove non alphanumeric characters for more consistent reporting
 - Batch create links for all your social networks with just a click
 - Search, filter, and easily find existing links using familiar WordPress admin controls
 - Link builder automatically detects url error responses to prevent creating bad links
 - One click shortening with Bitly for easier link sharing
 - Save notes with link for team communication, usage context, future reference, and more
-- Link element API for custom utm code formatting
+- Link element API filter for custom utm code formatting
+- Social network options API filter for custom batch link options
 - Supports adding additional custom parameters to links for improved versatility
-- Multi-user access to share creation and management responsibilities
+- Multi-user access within WordPress to share creation and management responsibilities
 - See your current link count in the admin dashboard "At a Glance"
 - Works with PHP 5.6, 7.0, 7.1, and 7.2
 - 100% Free and Open Source